0049 941 / 56 76 460

 Piedimonte

-When summer draws to an end and days on Sicily are not so hot anymore, vintage in Piedimonte on Mount Etna starts with an exhilarating festival.
+When summer draws to an end and the days on Sicily are no longer quite so hot, the grape harvest at Piedimonte on Mount Etna starts with an exhilarating festival.

 Zafferana Etnea